Wayback Machine: A tool to capture the evolutionary behaviour of the bug reports and their triage process in open-source software systems: Introduction

 \begin{RQquestion} \textbf{RQ2a: How do different bug prioritization strategies perform in terms of evolutionary metrics?} \end{RQquestion} \begin{RQanswer} After creating the Wayback Machine to review past prioritization decisions, we explore different prioritization strategies and compare their performance with the actual case.
 The main aim of RQ2s is to validate the proposed Wayback Machine as a way to prioritize bugs via different machine learning and rule-based approaches.
 To this end, we first define evolutionary metrics for the first time (e.g., the depth and degree of the BDG and the deviation from the actual assignment).
-We cannot report these metrics through static use of Machine-learning algorithms \textendash i.e., training a model on tabular information and reporting the performance without time consideration.
-Then we evaluate different rule-based and machine learning algorithms for bug prioritization purpose. \end{RQanswer}
+We cannot report these metrics using machine learning algorithms in a traditional way due to the static nature of training and testing \textendash i.e., training a model on tabular information and reporting the performance without time consideration.
+As such, we evaluate different rule-based and machine learning algorithms for bug prioritization \textcolor{black}{purposes}. \end{RQanswer}

 \begin{RQquestion} \textbf{RQ2b: How do different bug triage strategies perform in terms of evolutionary metrics?} \end{RQquestion} \begin{RQanswer} We further explore the performance of well-established bug triage algorithms.
 We equip the Wayback Machine with a bug triage module, which can compare existing triage algorithms in the literature with the actual bug assignment.
-Moreover, we report the performance of those algorithms based on the revolutionary and traditional metrics, i.e., static accuracy-related metrics. \end{RQanswer}
+Moreover, we report the performance of those algorithms based on the evolutionary and traditional metrics, i.e., static accuracy-related metrics. \end{RQanswer}